-The Budget also proposed that all dividends distributed by SIP mutual funds have to pay a 10% tax.
+The Budget also proposed that all dividends distributed by Equity mutual funds have to pay a 10% tax.
 This proposal, market players said, would cut down on the net amount of money that mutual fund houses could distribute to their investors.
-Some industry players said the incidence of 10% tax on SIP mutual funds will lead to rethink on the parts of some investors as to what type of mutual funds they should invest in.
+Some industry players said the incidence of 10% tax on Equity mutual funds will lead to rethink on the parts of some investors as to what type of mutual funds they should invest in.

 The Budget also proposed to introduce a standard deduction of Rs 40,000 per annum in lieu of the transport and medical allowances that a salaried individual enjoys.
 A back of the envelope calculation, however, shows that the maximum a salaried individual could gain is about Rs 2,081 per annum from this standard deduction clause.

 There are quite a few new provisions for senior citizens in the Budget proposals.
 Firstly, the FM said that from next fiscal, all senior citizens would to enjoy deductions of Rs 50,000 from interest income, up from Rs 10,000 now.

 Buying health insurance for senior citizens is a tough and costly proposition.
 The FM has proposed to enhance the tax free health insurance premium and medical expenses to Rs 50,000 per annum, from Rs 30,000 earlier.
 The FM also allowed senior citizens deductions worth Rs 1 lakh per annum for treatment of specified diseases, up from Rs 60,000 earlier.